ferdelamad/maddev/content/blog/development/understand_effect_hook.md

 }
 ```

-If you look closely you will notice that we passed an **empty array** as a second argument of `useEffect`.
+If you look closely you will notice that we passed an **empty array  [ ]** as a second argument of `useEffect`.
-This is how you only execute an effect and clean it up only once (when the component is mounted and unmounted), by passing an empty array [ ] as a second argument.
+This is how you only execute an effect and clean it up only once (when the component is mounted and unmounted).
 In the following example shows how to trigger `useEffect` conditionally, only when certain **values** change.

 An empty array tells React that your effect doesn’t depend on any values neither from _state_ or _props_, so it never needs to be called again.

 ### 🕒 Separation of concerns and optimization

-In the first article of this series it was shown how `useState` could be called more than once.
+In the first article of this series, it was shown how `useState` could be called more than once.
 Well, you can do the same with `useEffect` and use several effects in the same component.

 This allows us to separate concerns better by separating logic into different effects.